Are you looking at the list of approved AIP foods and asking yourself “Is there anything I can eat”?

 I start each day with a big glass of water.
 I believe water is key in life.
 I like to add lemon.
 I’ve never been a coffee person, only decaf for a treat, so coffee was not a big deal for me to give up.
 I try to do some type of workout be it walking, yoga, or strength training.
 I keep it simple as I don’t want to tax my adrenals (that’s for another blog).
 So breakfast right after a workout is important for me.

-I practice intermittent fasting so my first meal is after 10:00 a.m. or later
+I currently practicing intermittent fasting so my first meal is after 10:00 a.m. or later

 Smoothies are my favorite in the morning.
 I add Designs for Health, Pure Paleo Protein and/or Vital Collagen to get in protein and so many other amazing vitamins and minerals.
-Generally I will add berries, coconut milk to help get healthy fats, a handful of greens, sometimes a 1/4 lemon with the rind removed and ice.
+Generally I add berries, coconut milk to help get healthy fats, a handful of greens, sometimes a 1/4 lemon with the rind removed and a handful of ice.
 Blend it and enjoy.
 Don’t forget to chew your smoothie to turn on the receptors for digestion.
 Yes, it feels odd at first but you will get used to it.
+Chew.
+Chew.
 Chew.

 You can use your favorites.
 I stick to berries as they are low in sugar and packed with so many amazing benefits.